epic-open-source/seismometer/docs/user_guide/index.rst

 Creating a Seismogram (notebook) requires a couple distinct pieces of information:

 - Example Notebook: Starting from example notebook, while not required, is expected to be the most straight-forward.
-Once serveral types of models are supported, it is expected that a CLI will further automate combining new content into the example structure.
+Once several types of models are supported, it is expected that a CLI will further automate combining new content into the example structure.
 - Configuration files: A ``config.yml`` file to specify location of required data and/or other configuration files (refer to the :ref:`config-files`).
 - Supplemental info: Explanatory model-specific supplements to guide the analysis.